humford/MoMathHackathon/README.md

 To host the server locally:
 ```
 git clone [this repo]
-cd MoMathHackathon
+cd [project folder]
 pip install -r requirements.txt
 python app.py
 ```
+The local server IP will be provided by Flask.

 ### Potential Exhibit

 In creating our digital platform and visualizations, we hope to lay the groundwork for a potential full exhibit exploring these same concepts.
-In a full exhibit, the museum could feature real RC cars
+In a full exhibit, the museum could feature real RC cars and allow visitors of all ages to tweak the parameters of their control systems, demostrating how the fundamental concepts of integration and derivation apply to the real world.

 ### The Team

+Benjamin Church is a rising Columbia junior and Henry is a rising high school senior.
+We attended high school together and competed on the same VEX robotics team, where we learned the fascinating mathematics, engineering, and computer science behind building competition robots.
+In addition, we competed together on a finalist team in MIT's Battlecode AI Competition.